seratch/slack-edge/README.md

 **Important Notice:** The Socket Mode support provided by slack-edge is still experimental and is not designed to handle reconnections for production-grade applications.
 It is recommended to use this mode only for local development and testing purposes.

-Thanks to Deno's stable WebSocket implementation, you can quickly and easily run a Socket Mode app too!
+Thanks to Deno's built-in WebSocket implementation, you can quickly and easily run a Socket Mode app as below:

 ```typescript
 import { SlackApp } from "https://deno.land/x/slack_edge@0.10.2/mod.ts";